 Output:

-It has an support for input type=number in latest modern browsers.
-HTML5 has an support for input type=number combined with regular expression pattern.
+It has support for input type=number in the latest modern browsers.
+HTML5 has support for input type=number combined with regular expression patterns.

-directive tells to model to change its value on updateOn event configured. that means, validation executed on blur event
+• And also local reference is declared #yearerror with value ngModel which holds the state of input controls ngModelOptions directive tells to model to change its value on updateOn event configured. which means, validation executed on blur event

 <div>